 - Ability to be flexible when changes occur

-- Intern must have appropriate footwear.
+- Must have appropriate footwear.
 Appropriate outerwear is required for all the weather conditions: rain, snow, wind, hail, etc.

 Experience and Qualities Preferred: